neos/neos-development-collection/Neos.Neos/Documentation/References/NodeMigrations.rst

 Options Reference:

 ``nodeType`` (string)
   The node type name of the root node.
+For Neos this is usually "Neos.Neos:Sites"

 Filters Reference